Base Station Details

 A summarized version of the RF Statistics can also be viewed as a table.
 The statstics are average values for collected data over the specfied time frame.
 The averages exclude time intervals where no data was collected.

-The events page shows all the uplinks and downlinks being processed by the Base Station along with the packet details.
+The LoRa Events view shows all the uplinks and downlinks successfully processed by the Base Station along with the packet details.

 Note: The RSSI and SNR columns include color-coded icons to reflect the strength and quality of uplinks from each Device.
 The following table provides the meaning of each color along with the corresponding value-range.
 When hovering over an icon, this text will be displayed as a tooltip.